Sexual Offense Prevention Policy (SOPP) & Title IX

-Associate Director of Gender Equity and SOPP/Title IX Coordinator
+Assistant Director of Strategic Initiatives and Title IX Coordinator

 - If you need confidential support and resources please contact our Counseling Center.

-- If you would like to report a violation of the SOPP, please contact the on-call phone at 937-471-0517 or click here to fill out a report to fill out a report to fill out a report.
+- If you would like to report a violation of the SOPP, please click here to fill out a report.